Mesnage-Org/pgfinder/lib/docs/contributing.md

 ### Releasing to PyPI

-Release to the [Python Package Index (PyPI)](https://pypi.org) are automated and occur when a new release is made on GitHub with a tag that begins with `v#.#.#'`.
+Releases to the [Python Package Index (PyPI)](https://pypi.org) are automated and occur when a new release is made on GitHub with a tag that begins with `v#.#.#'`.
 PGFinder uses [semantic verisoning](https://semver.org/).

 ## Hacking On The `web` Directory